prakashchhipa/prakashchhipa.github.io/_pages/about.md

 </p>

-Prakash is a Research Scientist and AI professional working at the intersection of foundation models, multimodal AI, and computer vision, with over 13 years of experience in machine learning and a strong focus on translating advanced research into real-world impact.
+Prakash is a Research Scientist and AI professional working at the intersection of foundation models, multimodal AI, agentic systems and computer vision, with over 13 years of experience in machine learning and a strong focus on translating advanced research into real-world impact.
 My updated CV is [here](https://drive.google.com/file/d/1pUHEq6EwZ4pQVt87uQLDAk5J7M3nX3ua/view?usp=sharing).

 He completed his PhD in Machine Learning from Luleå University of Technology, Sweden, in 2025, advised by <a href='https://www.ltu.se/en/staff/m/marcus-liwicki'>Prof. Marcus Liwicki</a>.
 His research focused on self-supervised learning, robustness, and multimodal systems, applied to real-world tasks such as object detection, crowd analytics, and person re-identification.
 It further extended to reinforcement learning–driven adversarial attacks and the adaptation of self-supervised methods across domains, ranging from industrial mines to medical imaging.
 During his PhD, he was a visiting researcher at the Center for Research in Computer Vision (CRCV), University of Central Florida, USA, collaborating with  <a href='https://www.ucf.edu/expert/mubarak-shah/'>Prof. Mubarak Shah</a>, a prominent and widely recognized leader in the field of computer vision.
 He was also a recipient of the DAAD AI-NET Fellowship.